richchapler/AzureSolutionsDocumentation/docs/AI_UserInterface.md

 ## Exercise 1: Create Application

-In this exercise we will create an application.
+In this exercise we will create a web application.

 ### Step 1: Create Project